 - On potty training day, be sure to drink plenty of fluids.
 A hydrated child will need to use the potty more often and will have a better concept of when their bladder is full.

 - Set a potty timer to go off every hour after your child uses the potty.
 When the timer goes off, it’s time to go to the potty.
 This will keep both you and your child aware of the potty and it will take the pressure off of you.
 You’re not telling your child to use the potty, the timer is!

 - Don’t wear diapers during potty training.
 Diapers whisk wetness away from the skin.
 You want your child to be as aware as possible of the discomfort of being wet so that they can learn to use the potty before an accident happens.

 - Get them on the real toilet as soon as possible.
 Rather than working on potty training in a small potty seat that sits on the floor, try to get your child on the real toilet as soon as you can.
-This will help them understand where they are heading (your goal is to get them on that toilet eventually anyway, isn't it?) and will solidify the concept of "toilet" for them.
-A good potty seat that sits directly on the toilet is The Baby Bjorn Toilet Trainer.
+This will help them understand where they are heading (your goal is to get them on that toilet eventually anyway, isn’t it?) and will solidify the concept of “toilet” for them.
+A good potty seat that sits directly on the toilet is the Baby Bjorn adjustable toilet seat.

 - Support your child’s feet while on the potty.
 If your child is not using a small potty on the floor, make sure their feet are not dangling from the big toilet.
 It may be hard for your child to balance on the toilet, especially if they can’t see, so give them as much physical support as possible.
 Consider installing handicap rails if you think it will help your child.